 The short all-day version has a thick coarse loden fabric like the ones shown above.
 The seam and closure often don a knit contrast in the same color as the janker or a contrast.
 The two small pockets on each side of the front have knit or color contrast.
 The pockets are just large enough to hold a handkerchief, or some change.
 Fancy men jankers may have a belt with button on the sleeves like in the photos above.
 One button of the front closure buttons often has a different contrast than the other buttons (see example below).

 Jankers made for men feature dear horn buttons (see photo above and below), but metal buttons exist that look like coins.
 They often have some eagle imprint.
 Women jankers rarely have horn buttons, but eagle or edelweiss featuring metal buttons.

 A janker in a long version serves as a coat and is called Innsbrucker (photo below).
 It is great for humid, windy weather.
 The women’s version often has a hood (see Munich store window photo later in this post).

 The everyday jankers for women have princess darts in the front, and back for fit.
-Sometimes there may be some embroidery or trim along the front closure and/or pockets.
+Sometimes, embroidery or a trim along the front closure and/or pockets adore the garnent.

 Colors and embroidery